kthevar/nplg-aws/README.md

-Sure, let's dive deeper into the architecture of the PLNG Stack deployed using AWS CloudFormation.

 ### Architecture Overview

 The PLNG Stack architecture is designed to provide a comprehensive solution for log management and visualization, leveraging several key AWS services and open-source tools.